 Fully stocking the street ROW with trees is an excellent goal.
 Inadequate tree planting and maintenance budgets, along with tree mortality, will result in lower stocking levels.
 Nevertheless, working to attain a fully stocked street ROW is important to promote canopy continuity and environmental sustainability.
-The city should consider improving its street ROW population's stocking level of 64% and working towards achieving the ideal of 90% or better.
-Generally, this entails a planned program of planting, care, and maintenance for the city's street ROW trees.
+The city should consider improving its street ROW population's stocking level of 64 % and work towards achieving the ideal of 90% or better.
+Generally, this entails a planned program of planting, care, and maintenance for the city's street trees.

-Fulton estimates that it plants 35 trees per year.
-With a current total of 248 planting sites along the street ROW, it would take approximately 7 years for the city to reach the recommended stocking level of 90%.
-If budgets allow, Davey Resource Group recommends that the city at least maintain the number of trees planted at 35.
+The management plan has budgeted for the city of Watervliet to plant 75 trees per year.
+With a current total of 912 planting sites along the street ROW, it would take approximately 10 years for the city to reach the recommended stocking level of 90%.
+If budgets allow, DRG recommends that Watervliet increase the number of trees planted to 125.
 If possible, exceed this recommendation to better prepare for impending threats and to increase the benefits provided by the urban forest.

-Stocking level can also be used to determine the number of trees per capita.
 Calculations of trees per capita are important in determining the density of a city's urban forest.
 The more residents and greater housing density a city possesses, the greater the need for trees to provide benefits.

-Fulton's ratio of street trees per capita is 0.04, which falls well below the mean ratio of 0.37 reported for 22 U.S. cities (McPherson and Rowntree 1989).
-According to the citywide study, there is 1 tree for every 26 residents.
-Fulton's potential is 1 tree for every 0.9 resident.
+Watervliet's ratio of street trees per capita is 0.18, which falls slightly below the mean ratio of 0.37 reported for 22 U.S. cities (McPherson and Rowntree 1989).
+According to the citywide study, there is 1 tree for every 5.5 residents.
+Watervliet's potential is 1 tree for every 3.7 residents.